michi1438/michi1438/PERSONAL/blog_to_be.md

 in this model it spreads itself through the universe homogeneously (Lambda-CDM model).
 A second proposition is that of the "Quintessence" where the dark energy is visualized more as a dynamical field.

+# 20/03/2023
+I've been messing around with this microcontroler, called Elegoo, there are a lot of new concepts linked to circutry, the very theorical part of resistance Ohm's, joule's first law and the way a diode or more generaly a semiconductor works, then there is the more hands on side of circuitry that is hard to output for me in text...
+Joule's first law is also called joule heating, resistive, resistance, or Ohmic heating, it is in essence the heat produced by current passing through a conductor.
+P = I^2 * R; This formula say's Power is equal to Intensity squared times the resistance.
+This Joule's law comes from James Prescott Joule 1818 - 1889, he was an English physicist, mathematician and brewer (cool dude).
+A potential difference (voltage) between two points of a conductor creates an electric field that accelarates a charge carrier in the direction of the electric field, giving them kinetic energy.
+When the charge particles collid with the quasi-particles (I don't know what quasi-particles are, do ask) in the conductor, the energy ends up being transfered from the electrons to the lattice, the oscillations of the ions are the origin of the radiation ("thermal energy").